jassuwu/college8/20XW82 - DATA MINING/NotesOfSlides/1_5_DataWarehouse.md

 - **Analytical Processing**: Multidimensional analysis of data warehouse data, supporting OLAP operations like slicing, dicing, drilling, and pivoting.
 - **Data Mining**: Discovery of knowledge from hidden patterns, supporting associations, analytical model construction, classification, prediction, and presentation of results through visualization tools.

-Sure, here are your notes in Markdown format:

 ## From On-Line Analytical Processing (OLAP) to On Line Analytical Mining (OLAM)

 ### Why Online Analytical Mining?